RFlanagan82/Ryan-Flanagan-Portfolio/README.md

 Ariel also helped me better understand how to structure the elements in the nav bar.>

 Jonathan Canales provided me with his Ul class code structure to correctly format the Nav bar elements.

+On 8-31-2020, I worked with tutor Andrew Hardemon who helped me with nuanced CSS formatting to include adding in my Horizontal Rule tags under my page headers, adding a border top on my footer for asthetics.
+He also helped me in troubleshooting my Portfolio page borders and margins.